ryohidaka/cargo-template/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or have an idea for a new feature, please [open an issue](https://github.com/your_username/my_awesome_crate/issues) or submit a pull request.
+If you find a bug or have an idea for a new feature, please [open an issue](https://github.com/ryohidaka/cargo-template/issues) or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.